vlotoshko/algorithms/README.md

 # algorithms
-## Implements of the variety algorithms and data structures
+## Implements of the variety algorithms and data structures.

-# Usage: will be soon.
+### Usage: will be soon.